 Q. 016.3058997 B787

 A Broken Flute: The Native Experience in Books for Children (Contemporary Native American Communities No. 14).
-Beverly Slapin, Doris Seale.
+Beverly Slapin and Doris Seale (ed).
 2005.

 This work is a collection of essays, articles, poems, book reviews, resources, illustrations, and selection criteria regarding Native American depictions and issues in children's literature.
 Included is a bibliography of books by and about Native Americans that the authors recommend for use with children, with grade levels and tribal information included.